Cutlery-Drawer/simh/doc/simh_doc.rst

 SIMH format magnetic tapes are represented as unstructured binary files of 8b data items.
 Each record starts with a 32b record header, in little-endian format.
 If the record header is not a special header, it is followed by n 8b bytes of data, followed by a repeat of the 32b record header.
-A 1 in the high order bit of the record header indicates an error in the record.
+A 1 in the high-order bit of the record header indicates an error in the record.
 If the byte count is odd, the record is padded to even length; the pad byte is undefined.

 Special record headers occur only once and have no data.